nuejs/nue/packages/nuejs.org/index.md

 [.quote]
-  > “Nue delivers: faster tooling, cleaner code, and a liberating experience.
+  > “Nue brings faster tooling, cleaner code, and a liberating experience.
 You must try it”

   — **Mauricio Wolff**, design engineering lead at **Loom**